membraneframework/membrane_demo/rtmp_to_hls/README.md

 ### Exemplary stream generation with OBS

 You can send RTMP stream onto `localhost:9006` with your favorite streaming tool.
-However, below we present how to generate an RTMP stream with
+Below we present how to generate an RTMP stream with
 [OBS](https://obsproject.com).
 Once you have OBS installed, you can perform the following steps: